yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration.rst

         option password xxxxxx
 }}}
 === 802.11x ===
-'''Note: Currently supported on Broadcom only'''
+'''Note: Currently supported on Broadcom only, although madwifi support is almost complete :)'''
   * /etc/config/wireless documentations https://dev.openwrt.org/browser/trunk/docs/wireless.tex
   * Other types, e.g. madwifi, are not yet handled here and must use a startup script to work.
 Wireless specific (Layers 1 and 2) configuration is in /etc/config/wireless.
 Layer 3 (Network) is done in /etc/config/network.